 I returned my focus to the floodwaters and steered towards the safety of the visible road ahead.
 Eore emerged and continued unflustered.
 The water turned to shimmering waves of rising humidity over hard-packed dirt punctuated by fist sized rocks embedded in a random and rattle inducing pattern.
 I tapped the throttle and found traction was good.
 Outside, breaks in the jungle revealed rivers of mirky water snaking through newly cleaved paths to find the ocean.

 The road again disappeared under floodwaters for 100 yards or more.
-Across the flow sat a lumber truck headed in our direction.
+Across the flow sat a lumber truck paused while headed in our direction.
 Two figures leaned and chatted against the truck’s oversized tires.

 I motioned to the water ahead, “It doesn’t look like we can go any further.
 Do these flash floods last long?”